webuildsg/live/guest-notes.md

 - Microphone connected to your laptop
 - Download [mumble](http://mumble.sourceforge.net/#Get_Mumble)

+You can join our conversation from your own home or any other **quiet location** with **good Internet**.
+If you have access to Wired Internet, it's better than using WiFi.
+Otherwise ensure you get a strong WiFi signal where you're recording from.
+Also try to find a location which is relatively quiet and not near a window so we don't capture too much ambient noise.

 The next steps will take you **just 3 minutes** and you will be able to join the live podcast server.
 We have MAC OSX screenshots along with Windows where it differs.
 Try it out :)

 * * *